 Thousands of workers and housewives marched on Thursday (8 September) through Gatafe, an industrial town south of Madrid in central Spain.

-Thousands of workers and housewives marched on Thursday (8 September) through Gatafe, an industrial town south of Madrid in central Spain.
+Background: Thousands of workers and housewives marched on Thursday (8 September) through Gatafe, an industrial town south of Madrid in central Spain.
 They were protesting against the high cost of living, lack of housing and what they consider inadequate school and transport systems.
 A local Housewives' Association called the protest which was joined by members of trade union organisations and left-wing political groups.

 SYNOPSIS: One unofficial estimate put the number of marchers at 30,000.
 Their ranks took an hour to wind through the city's central streets.
 Getafe has a reputation as a volatile city.
 A year ago there were frequent clashes between strikers and police here.